 Maze met Winston Churchill in the trenches during the First World War and their shared love of painting led to a life-long friendship.
 Maze became Churchill's artist mentor and encouraged him to develop his drawing and painting techniques.

 Maze married Margaret Nelson, the widow of a wartime friend, Captain Thomas Nelson, in 1921 and they moved to London.
 Here he painted many scenes of London from pomp and pageantry to the fogs and dismal back streets and he exhibited in many major art galleries in London, America and Paris.
-In 1939, Maze had his first New York City exhibition and in the foreword to the catalogue Winston Churchill wrote, “His great knowledge of painting and draughtsmanship have enabled him to perfect his remarkable gift.
-With the fewest of strokes, he can create an impression at once true and beautiful.
-Here is no toiling seeker after preconceived effects, but vivid and powerful interpreter to us of the forces and harmony of Nature.”
+In 1939, Maze had his first New York City exhibition and in the foreword to the catalogue Winston Churchill wrote:

 Maze served with the British Home Guard and then as a personal Staff Officer to Sir Arthur Travers Harris during World War II.
 He competed in art competitions at the 1948 Summer Olympics but did not win any medals.
-Maze divorced his first wife in 1949 and in 1950 he married Jessie Lawrie, a Scottish woman who became the subject of many of his paintings.
+Maze and his first wife divorced in 1949 and in 1950 he married Jessie Lawrie, a Scottish woman who became the subject of many of his paintings.
 The couple settled in Treyford, West Sussex and he depicted their domestic life in many of his works.
-Maze stated that “Painters are born, not made” and “the greatest teacher is nature” and so it was in rural West Sussex that he concentrated on painting pastoral landscapes and scenes.
+Maze stated that 'Painters are born, not made' and 'the greatest teacher is nature' and so it was in rural West Sussex that he concentrated on painting pastoral landscapes and scenes.

 In 1952 Maze held his first one-man exhibition at the Wildenstein Gallery in New York and in the same year he went on to record the funeral of His Majesty King George VI.
 The following year he was selected as the Official Painter of Queen Elizabeth II’s Coronation.